Margaret Sylvia Gilliland

-Margaret Sylvia Gilliland (8 September 1917 – 18 May 1990) was an Australian biochemist.
+Margaret Sylvia Gilliland (8 September 1917 – 18 May 1990) was an Australian biochemist, academic and anti-nuclear campaigner.

 The daughter of Robert Dugald Bertie and Kathleen Crommelin, she was born Margaret Sylvia Bertie in Grenfell, New South Wales; her uncle Charles Henry Bertie was a librarian and historian.
 She received a BSc in biochemistry from the University of Melbourne.
-In 1942, she married Alexander Forbes Gilliland; the couple had three children.
-Gilliland later worked as a biochemistry demonstrator at the University of Queensland.
-She received a MSc from the University in 1962 and became a lecturer the following year.
+In 1942, she married Alexander Forbes Gilliland (he died in 1958); the couple had three children.
+Gilliland later worked as a biochemistry demonstrator at the University of Queensland where she was also an active member of the Queensland Association of University Women.
+She received a MSc from the university in 1962, with her masters thesis on the metabolism of streptomyces isolated from the soil, and became a lecturer the following year.
 In 1969, she spent a year studying at the University of California, San Diego, funded by a graduate fellowship provided by the American Association of University Women.

-She helped organize an expedition to the Moruroa atoll in 1973 to protest French nuclear testing in the Pacific.
+In 1973 Gilliland helped organize an expedition with the Yooringa Protest Group to the Moruroa atoll to protest and attempt to halt French nuclear testing in the Pacific.
+Gilliand drew national attention for this trip as a protesting grandmother.
+This expedition was ultimately cancelled due problems with insurance cover.
+The papers of the Yooringa Protest Group, collected by Gilliland, and her personal papers are available through the University of Queensland Archives.

 In 1978, she helped establish a multi-disciplinary program in community health at the master's level for the University of Queensland and served as director for the program.
+A core aim of this course was aimed at tackling malnutrition in South-east Asia and it was open the post-graduate students from the region with a major component being five months' fieldwork in the Philippines.
+It later extended its reach to Thailand, Malaysia, Fiji, and parts of Africa.

-She retired from the University in 1988.
+She retired from the university in 1988.
 She died at Karana Downs at the age of 72.